 An important way to attract birds to your home is to leave as few open spaces as possible: birds love lush green areas, so keep your garden on the busy rather than the minimalistic side.
 Remember that it’s not just about enticing native birds with a wide array of plants, but also about creating many layers.
 Different birds prefer different heights for resting, feeding, and nesting.

 A good standard rule is to plant the highest trees as far as possible from your home, planting a few understory trees a bit closer, then smaller shrubs, and finally, low-lying grass and wildflowers closest to your home.
+Vines are also important, since in forests and other natural areas, birds feed on the nectar and berries that grow on fragrant vines such as honeysuckle; and interestingly, Hummingbirds in particular love the honeysuckle flower.

 Birds won’t likely enter your home, but many unfortunately fly into windows and harm themselves.
 Making your windows obvious to birds is vital to ensure safety.
 Ensure bird baths and food are far from the windows.
 Use bright coloured ribbons, bells and any other clearly visibly decorations you have; the cleaner and sparser your glass is, the more likely a bird is to fly into it.